Strassen’s Algorithm for Matrix Multiplication

 Strassen’s Algorithm for Matrix multiplication

 Strassen’s algorithm is based on a familiar design technique – Divide & Conquer.
-Now if we wish to compute the product C = AB, where each of A, B and C are n x n (2 x 2) matrices.
-Let, we divide each of A, B and C into four n/2 x n/2 matrices, and rewrite C = A x B as follows:
+Suppose, if we wish to compute the product C = AB, where each of A, B and C are n x n (2 x 2) matrices.
+Let divide each of A, B and C into four n/2 x n/2 (1 x 1) matrices, and rewrite C = A x B as follows:

 Matrix Multiplication